Hungary and the Russo-Ukrainian war: Ukrainian refugees in Hungary

 Several NGOs and private individuals provided assistance to Ukrainian refugees arriving in Hungary, especially at the border and at the capital's train stations.
 In the meantime, the government made several images and videos about helping the refugees with Orbán as one of the central figures involved.
 Both Ukrainian refugees and the border settlements they arrived at, reported that they did not receive significant state help with coordinating their work.
 Many villages had to organize many aspects of the refugee intake themselves and were forced to solve the needs of families, the elderly, small children or pregnant women on their own.
 The Hungarian government promised help to the refugees staying in Hungary, even though less than one percent of surveyed refugees stated they wanted to stay in Hungary.
 When asked, the government did not specify how they planned to help.
 The question of testing refugees for COVID-19 also arose, to which the Hungarian government only announced operational measures later.
 On March 13, Péter Szijjártó made several announcements regarding the support for refugees who arrived in Hungary: he explained that employers who employ refugees from Ukraine and who take care of their long-term placement, accommodation, and transit to their workplace would receive financial support: HUF 60,000 per employed refugee per month, and an additional HUF 12,000 for their children.
-Among the additional measures announced by the government, the border crossing was made open for 24 hours per day to move through the most amount of refugees as soon as possible, the creation of help points in the settlements along the border, and the provision of 24-hour medical care and COVID-19 screening in several settlements.
+Among the additional measures announced by the government, the border crossing was made open for 24 hours per day to move through the most refugees as soon as possible, the creation of help points in the settlements along the border, and the provision of 24-hour medical care and COVID-19 screening in several settlements.